picamator/ImportCsvUser/README.md

 ### user:import-csv

-Please run `php bin/console user:import-csv -h` to see how to use command.
+Please execute `php bin/console user:import-csv -h` to see how to use command.

 #### Example 1

-In that example valid user file is importing.
+In that example is importing valid user file.

 Please execute: